Get Free Blueprint →

 For your target list of 100 schools: fill out the questionnaire for every school you are genuinely targeting.
 This puts you on file, and coaches will begin sending you information about ID camps, Junior Days, and program updates.
 That pipeline is valuable.

 For schools outside your list: if a coach you have never emailed reaches out with a questionnaire and you have some interest — even a school you excluded because it was too far, too hard to get into, or not originally on your radar — fill it out.
-That coach may already have your athlete on their list.
+That coach may already have the athlete on their list.
 A questionnaire from a coach who found you is a signal worth responding to.

 A questionnaire is not a commitment.
 It is an open door.
 Fill the ones that represent real interest — on either side.
 Ignore the ones from programs that are genuinely not a fit.
 Your time is finite.